MrRare96/Auto-Anime-Downloader---XDCC/README.md

 11. now it works, your files will be dlld to you home folder, option to change this will be added in the future

 YOUR DONE!

+Future functions:
+Change Download Location
+Change Bot
+Add multiple anime subscription
+In the far, far away future mal implementation, since its logically that once downloaded you watch it.
+Auto remove function(like delete in 30 days);

+How it works:

+Scans first item on nyaa's rss, search on intel.haruhichan.com on the bot page for a pack containing the anime name from the rss feed, open irssi and let it automaticly join #intel and automaticly run command /msg [bot] xdcc send #packnumber and it starts downloading.